Last updated: June 2026

 JKIA Operational Checklist for Flight Departments

-Before operating into JKIA, confirm the following:
+Before operating at JKIA, confirm:

 • Aircraft documents are valid